wombleton/gitlaw-nz/acts/I/Impounding Act 1955.md

 ##### 33 Stock straying or wandering on roads

-*   (1) Where at any time of the day or night any stock is found straying or wandering on any road, or tethered on any road in such a manner as to obstruct or be reasonably likely to obstruct the road, any person may seize the stock, and may either impound it or, where the owner thereof is known to him, return it to the owner; and in any such case the owner of the stock, in the case of entire animals, is liable to a fine not exceeding $100 for every head thereof and, in the case of other animals, to a fine not exceeding $50 for every head thereof, in addition to any other rates and charges payable under this Act.
+*   (1) Where at any time of the day or night any stock is found straying or wandering on any road, or tethered on any road in such a manner as to obstruct or be reasonably likely to obstruct the road, any person may seize the stock, and may either impound it or, where the owner thereof is known to him, return it to the owner; and in any such case the owner of the stock, in the case of entire animals, is liable on conviction to a fine not exceeding $100 for every head thereof and, in the case of other animals, to a fine not exceeding $50 for every head thereof, in addition to any other rates and charges payable under this Act.

     (2) Where any stock is found so straying or wandering or tethered between sunset and sunrise, any person may, with the consent of the owner of the yard or paddock, place it in any yard or fenced paddock for the night and shall, as soon as possible after sunrise, either return it to the owner or remove it or cause it to be removed to the nearest accessible pound.